mleandres/basic-vue-website/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-Boilerplate used is vue [webpack](http://vuejs-templates.github.io/webpack)
+Boilerplate used is vue webpack: http://vuejs-templates.github.io/webpack